projecttacoma/deqm-test-server/README.md

 The server follows a FHIR Asynchronous Request Pattern as defined by the [Bulk Submit Draft IG](https://hackmd.io/@argonaut/rJoqHZrPle#Bulk-Data-Status-Polling-Request) for request and response flows following a Bulk Status request.

-The server's current implementation returns a partial export manifest and 202
+The server's current implementation returns a partial export manifest and 202 while the submission is incomplete or is being processed.
+When complete, it returns an export manifest and 200 status.

 ## License